ritusantra/Data-Analysis-and-Forecasting-with-Python-Projects/Promotional Campaign Analysis in Retail/Readme.md

 * [Data](#data)

 ## Introduction
-A retail chain with over 50 supermarkets in conducted extensive promotions during Diwali 2023 and Sankranti 2024, focusing on their branded products.
+A retail chain with over 50 supermarkets in conducted extensive promotions during Diwali and Sankranti, focusing on their branded products.
 The aim of the project is to evaluate the effectiveness of these promotions to inform future strategic decisions.

 ## Tools
 Python Libraries - NumPy, pandas, Matplotlib

 ## Methodology
 * Imported the data from CSV files on Jupyter notebook.
-* Utlized Python Libraries - NumPy, pandas, Matplotlib to analyse the data and answer the business questions from stakeholders.
+* Utilized Python Libraries - NumPy, pandas, Matplotlib to analyse the data and answer the business questions from stakeholders.

 ## Insights
 * The high-value products that are currently being heavily discounted are - Atliq_waterproof_Immersion_Rod and Atliq_Double_Bedsheet_set.